PrestaShop/prestashop.github.io/news/_posts/2020-09-17-bc-break-part-1.md

 }
 ```

 This is possible because the class is not [final](https://www.php.net/manual/en/language.oop5.final.php) so it is open for inheritance.
 It can be then considered that this class, and all of its protected and public properties and methods, are part of the API interface of this project.
-This means than any non-backwards compatible change to this class is a Breaking Change.
+This means that any non-backwards compatible change to this class is a Breaking Change.

 So this is a Breaking Change:
 ```php